Route map: Texas to Illinois Car Shipping | Relocator Guide

 Difficulty Moderate

 At Tempus Logix, we specialize in Texas to Illinois car shipping, making your relocation seamless and stress-free.
-With full licensing (USDOT #3117533, MC #86120) and comprehensive insurance coverage, we ensure your vehicle’s safety and your peace of mind.
+With full licensing (USDOT #3117533, MC #86120) and comprehensive insurance coverage, we ensure your vehicle’s safety and your peace of mind while you focus on your career move.

-Covering a distance of 840 miles, the journey typically takes 2-4 days.
-The cost ranges from $500 to $750 for open transport and $750 to $1,150 for enclosed shipping.
-We understand that relocators need reliable timelines and transparent pricing to stay on track.
+Covering a distance of 836 miles, the journey typically takes 2-4 days.
+The cost ranges from $450 to $700 for open transport and $750 to $1,150 for enclosed shipping.
+We understand that as a relocating professional, you need a partner who values your time and provides transparent, reliable service.

 Ready to get started?